 COVID-19: Reopening Loudoun County

-Virginia Governor Ralph Northam issued Executive Order 62 on May 12, 2020, which delayed localities in Northern Virginia from entering Phase One of the "Forward Virginia" plan.
+Since July 1, 2020, Loudoun County has been in Phase Three of the "Forward Virginia" plan.
 The plan is a three-phase plan to “reopen” the state by gradually easing the restrictions that have been placed on businesses, places of worship, and public facilities in an effort to slow the spread of COVID-19.

 Forward Virginia Guidelines

 The “Forward Virginia” plan is based on achieving certain data points that, when met, indicate we are ready to move into the next phase of the plan.
-For Phase One, the data points include:
+The timelines for each phase are determined by monitoring health data, the data points include:

 Receive updates from Loudoun County

 Contact us with Questions